lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Chapter four introduces my second major experiment, a mapping of the social world of print production 1789-99.
 As in chapter two, it will be a substantial technical and research project simply to recover contemporary printing practices: who was printing what, and when?
+Authors, printers, publishers; but not patrons, readers, etc. I would read a range of scholarly monographs to encode individual sets of relationships they describe.

+Include a brief lit review; address the major studies and their arguments.